 PP9 Reaffirming that all human rights, civil, cultural, economic, political and social rights, including the right to development, are universal, indivisible, interdependent, interrelated and mutually reinforcing, and that all human rights must be treated in a fair and equal manner, on the same footing and with the same emphasis,

 PP10 Emphasizing that States should undertake to guarantee that the right to work is to be exercised without discrimination of any kind as to race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth, or other status,

-PP11 Emphasizing also that the right to work is not only essential for realizing other human rights but also an inseparable and inherent part of human dignity, and is important in ensuring the satisfaction of human needs and values that are central to a dignified life,
+PP11 Emphasizing also that the right to work is not only essential for realizing other human rights but also an inseparable and inherent part of human dignity and social justice, and is important in ensuring the satisfaction of human needs and values that are central to a dignified life,

 PP12 Recognizing that full and productive employment and decent work for all are key elements of poverty-reduction strategies that facilitate the achievement of the internationally agreed development goals, in particular the 2030 Agenda for Sustainable Development, and that they require a multidimensional focus that incorporates Governments, representatives of employers and workers, the private sector, national human rights institutions, civil society organizations and international organizations, in particular the agencies of the United Nations system and international financial institutions,

 PP12bis.
-Recognizing that, one hand, the development of automation enabled by advanced technologies, including robotics and artificial intelligence brings the promise of higher productivity, creation, better services and improved well-being, while on the other hand broader impact on jobs, skills, wages and the nature of work itself, that may vary widely across different regions within countries.
+Recognizing that, on the one hand, the development of automation enabled by advanced technologies, including robotics and artificial intelligence, brings the promise of higher productivity, job creation, better services and improved well-being, while on the other hand entails challenges that may have a broader impact on jobs, skills, wages and the nature of work itself, that may vary widely across different regions and within countries.

+PP12 ter Recognizing also that climate change poses an existential threat for some, and has already had an adverse impact on the full and effective enjoyment of human rights enshrined in the Universal Declaration of Human Rights, including the right to work ( NEW, based on PP 11 HRC 32/33)

 PP13Acknowledging that the World Programme of Action for Youth to the Year 2000 and Beyond provided a policy framework and practical guidelines for national action and international support to improve the situation of young people, and recent international initiatives such as ILO-led Global Initiative on Decent Jobs for Youth and the United Nations Youth Strategy, which considers decent work as one of its priorities,